sammysmallman/CoreOSC/README.md

 </p>

 # CoreOSC
-The CoreOSC package provides the core classes needed for your apps to communicate among computers, sound synthesizers, and other multimedia devices via [OSC](http://opensoundcontrol.org/README.html).
+The CoreOSC package contains common infrastructural OSC code for your apps to communicate among computers, sound synthesizers, and other multimedia devices via [OSC](http://opensoundcontrol.org/README.html).

+## Authors

+**Sammy Smallman** - *Initial Work* - [SammySmallman](https://github.com/sammysmallman)

+See also the list of [contributors](https://github.com/sammysmallman/CoreOSC/graphs/contributors) who participated in this project.